Kerala State Electricity Board: Transmission

 The major substations include five 400 kV substations, and 17 220 kV substations.
 The main grid comprises the 220 kV systems.

 The transmission sector of KSEB comprises two zones namely North and South.
 The State Load Dispatch Centre (SLDC) located at Kalamassery.

-400 kV substations at Pallipuram – Thiruvananthapuram, Pallikkara – Kochi, Palakkad, and Kozhikode are owned by PGCIL, while 400 kV substation at Madakkathara, Thrissur, is owned by KSEB.
+400 kV substations at Pallippuram – Thiruvananthapuram, Pallikkara – Kochi, Palakkad, and Kozhikode are owned by PGCIL, while 400 kV substation at Madakkathara, Thrissur, is owned by KSEB.
 400 kV substation, Madakkathara is the first 400 kV substation in Kerala.

 Distribution

 KSEB Ltd distributes electricity in the State of Kerala except in the administrative region of Thrissur Municipal Corporation and Munnar (Kannan Devan Hills).
 For operational conveniences the distribution wing is divided into four zones: South, Central, North and North Malabar.

 Electricity tariff

 Kerala State Electricity Board tariff consists of different components.
 The charges levied on consumers include fixed charges, meter rent, energy charges, fuel surcharges, electricity duty and applicable local taxes.